wileam/daily-reading/English/expressions.md

 # English Expressions Collection

-## 151130
+## words

-CCTV - China Central Television.
+- CCTV - China Central Television.

+- matchmaking site.

+> From: *Unwed and undefended* From *THE WORLD OF CHINESE* 06/2015

+## expressions

-Follow the CCTV post, the debate picked up steam.
+- Follow the CCTV post, the debate picked up steam.

-..., where moms of all ages and situations gather to share their story and concerns.
+- ..., where moms of all ages and situations gather to share their story and concerns.

-With the ..., change is very much in the air.
+- With the ..., change is very much in the air.

-matchmaking site.

 > From: *Unwed and undefended* From *THE WORLD OF CHINESE* 06/2015